jakejosh6751/Exploring-Sales-Insights/README.md

 **Insights:**

-i) “Notebook” ranks highest in both year 2020 and 2021 but with only 17% increase as against “Accessories” with 49% increase and more than double the difference for “Notebooks”.
+- “Notebook” ranks highest in both year 2020 and 2021 but with only 17% increase as against “Accessories” with 49% increase and more than double the difference for “Notebooks”.

-ii) This could be an indication of emerging market trends or shifting consumer preferences.
+- This could be an indication of emerging market trends or shifting consumer preferences.

 5. **What products have the highest and lowest manufacturing costs?**